omegatro/Learning_projects/README.md

 - --exp-records: Create a fasta file containing sequences & a csv file containing taxonomic information from local database based on a list of correct accession numbers provided as a file of csv format
   - Expected: path_to_csv
-- --rm-record: Remove records from local database based on a list of correct accession numbers provided as a file of csv format
+- --rm-record: Remove records from local database if given correct accession number.
+Expected: valid_accession_number_from_local_db
   - Expected: path_to_csv
 - --ch-header: Replace an accession number that exists in local database with user-provided accession number if provided accession number was found in local database
   - Expected: valid_accession_from_local_db,new_accession